jlrbayani/JavaScript-Game-Project/README.md

 # JavaScript-Game-Project
-This is just a game I created for a web programming class.
+This is just a short game I created for my first-year web programming class.